 PRONI holds records for 28 Poor Law Unions.
 The poor law system was introduced to provide relief to the poor if they entered a workhouse.
 Due to a demand for accommodation, outdoor relief was eventually introduced.
 The workhouse system lasted until the introduction of the Welfare State in 1948.

 The indoor relief registers contain the names, addresses, religion and occupation of those who entered the workhouse.
 Registers of births and deaths in the workhouse survive for some Poor Law Unions.
-The minute books contain the names of those who failed to comply with the workhouse rules, who absconded or who were given assistance to emigrate.
+The minute books contain the names of those who failed to keep to the workhouse rules, who absconded or who were given help to emigrate.

 Boards of Guardians records are closed for 100 years after the date of the last register entry.